 "Parents fall apart crying about their child's situation," says Richard Lavoie, a special-education consultant in Barnstable, Massachusetts, and the author of It's So Much Work to Be Your Friend.
 "And it's never about academics.
 It's always about the pain of social isolation their child is facing."

 It's hard to overstate the importance of friendships.
-Mary Fowler, the Fair Haven, New Jersey-based author of Maybe You Know My Teen and the mother of an ADD son, says that having close childhood friends can make "the difference between things going well, or becoming a hard-to-manage teen, dropping out, abusing substances, and being in trouble with the law."
+Mary Fowler, the Fair Haven, New Jersey-based author of Maybe You Know My Teen and the mother of a son with ADHD, says that having close childhood friends can make "the difference between things going well, or becoming a hard-to-manage teen, dropping out, abusing substances, and being in trouble with the law."
 Experts say that having positive social relations in childhood is a better predictor of adult happiness than is I.Q. or academic achievement.
 "Friendships are not a luxury," says Lavoie.
 "They're a necessity."

 Missing Cues, Lacking Skills

 All parents worry about their children’s friendships.
-But for parents of ADHD children, the concerns are especially pressing.
+But for parents of children with ADHD, the concerns are especially pressing.
 Making and keeping friends requires hundreds of skills — talking, listening, sharing, being empathetic, and so on.
 These skills do not come naturally to children with ADHD.

 “They miss social cues that other kids learn by osmosis,” says Carol Brady, Ph.D., a clinical psychologist in private practice in Houston.
 “Having ADHD is like trying to watch six TV’s at once.
 While you’re deciding which one to pay attention to, some subtle information passes you by.”